 This is why legalizing magic mushrooms isn’t as simple as legalizing cannabis.
 And the increasing public demand for it has been met with pushback from the government.

-Nevertheless, the psychedelic movement is gaining momentum, slowly, but surely, and more importantly, mindfully.
+In the US, the psychedelic movement is gaining momentum, slowly, but surely, and more importantly, mindfully.
 Officials are looking into ways to make psilocybin, the “magic” in magic mushrooms, legal and safe at the same time.

 Underneath are the states and cities where magic mushrooms are or are set to be legal or decriminalized.